rediacc/cli/TERMINAL_USAGE.md

 ## Overview

-The `rediacc-cli-term` tool provides interactive terminal access to:
+The terminal tool provides interactive terminal access to:
 1. **Repository Docker environments** - When `--repo` is specified
 2. **Machines directly** - When only `--machine` is specified (no repository)